 Biggest Jira Portfolio Management Secrets

-Despite Atlassian expanding its horizons beyond software developers and marketing Jira to non-software teams, it’s still developers and engineers, rather than project managers of any stripe, who have always been Jira’s core user base.
+Despite Atlassian expanding its horizons beyond software developers and marketing Jira to non-software teams, it’s still developers and engineers (not project managers) who have always been Jira’s core user base.

 This recipe doesn’t make Jira a perfect fit for managing and monitoring portfolios of projects in Jira.
 But, with some smart tricks and add-ons, Jira can be elevated into a powerful portfolio management tool.